Exploring Ideas in Community

 Juniors and seniors in Honors may take the year-long Great Books Seminar.
 For many Honors students, this is their most memorable experience within the Honors program.
 During the junior year, students who intend to do a Senior Honors Thesis should also take a 0-credit or 1-credit thesis preparation course, Honors 396.
 This course aims at formulating a research topic and finding a thesis advisor.

 In the senior year, Honors students usually choose another course or two to complete the eight-course requirement within Honors.
 Students who have chosen the Thesis Track also focus on their Senior Thesis.
-The Senior Thesis is an opportunity for students to gain valuable experience in conducting intensive research and creative work in the Humanities, Arts or Sciences.
+The Honors Thesis is an opportunity for students to gain valuable experience in conducting intensive research and creative work in the Humanities, Arts or Sciences.
 Non-traditional or unusual thesis topics are encouraged since they allow students to stretch and explore the possibilities of research and creativity.